“Hey, mate,” a familiar voice said from my left.

 “I called for you?”
 I asked once I was sure I wouldn’t start crying again.
 I couldn’t help it.
 My hallucination had somehow become more real than reality.

 “Yep,” he said, giving my shoulder a light squeeze.

 “When?”
 I asked.

 “I don’t know,” he replied.
 He seemed as puzzled by the question as I was.
 “All I saw, or maybe felt, was you standing on a beach.
 I could almost smell the ocean, almost feel the breeze.”
 He seemed lost within a memory that he couldn’t quite hold on to.

 “I think I’m drunk,” I said.
 “Or on drugs.”

-“Probably,” Dad replied as if it was the most likely answer.
+“Probably,” Dad replied, as if it were the most likely answer.
 “But it doesn’t matter, does it?”